-When paying off a simple interest loan, understanding how it works is essential.
+When paying off a simple interest bank loan, understanding how it works is essential.
 When you do your loan repayments right, you get the chance to save on interest rates and other fees in the process.
 A lot of lenders these days offer simple interest loans and it helps to learn more.

 What are Low-Interest Loans?

 A simple interest loan is made up of two essential parts- the interest and the principal.
 The principal is that amount that is borrowed and the interest is what’s charged on you for borrowing the principal.
-For loans like these, interest rates are calculated on a daily basis based on the outstanding principal.
+For car loans like these, interest rates are calculated on a daily basis based on the outstanding principal.

-This is why during the early stages of paying off the loan, you are paying a higher interest because you have a higher loan balance.
+This is why during the early stages of paying off the consolidation loan, you are paying a higher interest because you have a higher loan balance.
 The interest rates dips as you pay off more of the loan since the payments are deducted from your outstanding loan balance.
 It is precisely because of this that borrowers get a chance to save more money when paying off the loan and even an opportunity to get it paid off quicker.

 How to save when paying off a simple interest loan

 Choosing to pay early is one way of saving money when paying off a simple interest loan.
 Making the payment before you are due ensures that you accrue less interest in the process.
 More of the payment you make will go to the principal too.

 It helps to pay more often.
 Instead of making just one payment every month, you can choose to pay two payments or even more monthly as long as your income allows it.
 This reduces what you are paying for interest considerably.
 This helps you pay off the home loan faster as well.
 Pay more if you can.
 Topping up your monthly payments or paying an additional lump sum is not a bad idea.
 This will help reduce the principal loan amount considerably.
 It is also one way for you to save on the interest costs.